Can Sugar Cause Insomnia?

-Can sugar cause insomnia?
-You betcha.
-I paid the price for what I believe to be my cookie intake one late night at a friend’s house, when my husband and I were served some deliciously sleep-depriving Moroccan treats.
+Either way, I paid the price for what I believe to be my cookie intake one late night at a friend’s house, when my husband and I were served some deliciously sleep-depriving Moroccan treats.

-The following is how things went down.
+The following was how things went down.

 I pointed this out to my host, most likely in the form of a hint along the lines of, “I just love snacks,” and was accompanied to the food pantry, where I hand selected a box of Moroccan baked goods.
 Cookie by cookie, the night air filled with sugary chuckles.

-That teeny morsel, the 4 millimeter wee remnant, will perch on the plate, as if affirming to our partner, “There you go, darling, have the last bite.
+That teeny morsel, the 4 millimeter wee remnant, will perch on our plate, affirming to the other, “There you go, darling, have the last bite.
 You’re welcome.”
 Maybe it makes us feel like the unofficial ‘martyr’ of the pair.

-And what does that make of the one who eats that last piece, the so called ‘one that caves’?
+So what does that make of the one who eats that last piece, the so called ‘one that caves’?

 For me, it’s the way things work, and it’s that’s just the way the cookie crumbles.